joinpursuit/Pursuit-Core-iOS/lessons/unit9/Functions-And-Blocks-In-ObjC.md

 }
 ```

 This example calls a method to display the progress indicator, then creates the task and tells it to start.
 The callback block specifies the code to be executed once the task completes; in this case, it simply calls a method to hide the progress indicator.
 Note that this callback block captures self in order to be able to call the hideProgressIndicator method when invoked.
-It’s important to take care when capturing self because it’s easy to create a strong reference cycle, as described later in Avoid Strong Reference Cycles when Capturing self.
+It’s important to take care when capturing self because it’s easy to create a strong reference cycle.

 In terms of code readability, the block makes it easy to see in one place exactly what will happen before and after the task completes, avoiding the need to trace through delegate methods to find out what’s going to happen.